GavinHuttley/tib/_sources/seqcomp/information.rst.txt

            T     T     T     T     C
     Ent.
 0    0.72  1.52  1.52  0.97

-In the previous section, the display of coloured letters describing sequences that bind to TBP is referred to as a sequence logo [1]_.
+In the previous section, the display of coloured letters describing sequences that bind to TBP is referred to as a sequence logo :cite:`Schneider:1990aa`.
 That representation is computed using position-wise entropy.

-..
-[1] *Schneider & Stephens (1990).
-Sequence logos: a new way to display consensus sequences.
-Nucleic Acids Research, 18(20), 6097–100.*

 Information at a position
 -------------------------